hyosung11/Launch-School/journal.md

 3. Are there any blockers or impediments preventing you from doing your work?
    * I have poison ivy over different parts of my body and it itches and feels irritating to my skin.

+10:23 Reviewed and edited current Anki cards.
+My face itches from the poison ivy.